-File Name and Number: Published in (newspaper) on (date)).
+Published in (newspaper) on (date).

-- (6) The Planning Commission shall evaluate the application, staff report and public testimony, and make a recommendation to the City Council to approve, approve with modifications or deny the proposed amendment. - (7) Following the recommendation by the Planning Commission, the City will schedule a public hearing with the City Council and notify the applicant of the hearing date and time. - (8) The City shall be responsible for publishing a notice in the Official Publication in accordance with Paragraph (5) above. - (9) The City Council shall evaluate the proposed amendment, referral agency comments, staff report, the Planning Commission recommendation and public testimony, and shall approve, approve with modifications, table for further study, or deny the amendment proposal based upon finding that such use is/is not: reasonably similar to any other use; appropriate for the zoning district to which it is proposed to be added; in conformance with the basic requirements and characteristics of the use category to which it is proposed to be added; and going to create more offensive noise, vibration, dust, heat, smoke, odor, glare, traffic hazard or other objectionable impacts than would normally result from the other uses listed in the zoning district to which it is proposed to be added.
+- (6) The Planning Commission shall evaluate the application, staff report and public testimony, and make a recommendation to the City Council to approve, approve with modifications or deny the proposed amendment. - (7) Following the recommendation by the Planning Commission, the CoordinatorCity will schedule a public hearing with the City Council and notify the applicant of the hearing date and time. - (8) The applicant City shall be responsible for publishing a notice in the Official Publication in accordance with Paragraph (5) above. - (9) The City Council shall evaluate the proposed amendment, referral agency comments, staff report, the Planning Commission recommendation and public testimony, and shall approve, approve with modifications, table for further study, remand to the Planning Commission or deny the amendment proposal based upon the following findings: that such use is/is not listed or is not reasonably similar to any other use; is appropriate for the zoning district to which it is proposed to be added; conformance with the basic requirements and characteristics of the use category to which it is proposed to be added; and does not going to create more offensive noise, vibration, dust, heat, smoke, odor, glare, traffic hazard or other objectionable impacts than would normally result from the other uses listed in the zoning district to which it is proposed to be added.